forestgrape/coronavirus/economics.md

    * Education options (from child care to IT courses for seniors)
    * Transportation and Telecommunication
    * Health care
-   * Accessible Production Infrastructure (not everything can be homemade competitively)
+   * Accessible Production Infrastructure (as of 2020 only nfew goods can be homemade competitively)

 ## Thoughts about Economical Systems
 [in work]